exyte/PopupView/README.md

     }
 }
 ```
+### Note
+Please keep in mind that the popup calculates its position using the frame of the view you attach it to.
+So you'll likely want to attach it to the root view of your screen.
+### Note 2
+Unfortunately popup can not be displayed above navigation bar - Apple doesn't provide API for that.
+So if you want the popup to be fullscreen, you might want to attach it to the root view of your app.

 ### Required parameters
 `isPresented` - binding to determine if the popup should be seen on screen or hidden